 When a function needs to modify variable passed from outside pass address of variable

 WARNING!
-Any address passed to a function needs to be valid (point to allocated memory)
+Functions use their arguments \Rightarrow any pointer passed to a function must be valid (point to allocated memory)

 When is allocation the job of the callee (called function)?